Mulc1b3R/get-contract-psico/README.md

 This is a smart contract downloader which uses Etherscan, PolygonScan and BSCScan API to get verified contracts source code.

 After finding the desired contract you can download the package as a compressed zip file.

-Also feel free to open an issue for any feature request, bugs, etc.
 **********************************************************************************************************************************
 ![blok](smart-contract.png)